Saturday, November 9, 2024

 Shrink-wrapped SaaS products may be good businesses, but they are a bad way to shape the world predicated as they are on an end of history worldview which implies that zero-sum optimization and financial engineering, not positive-sum growth and technology development, will be the defining activity of our generation.

 Cloud-based computing platforms are also good businesses, but their optimism is indeterminate in nature, with a teleology defined by their users; a platform is a tool, but it has no intrinsic purpose.
-Great platforms always are always a consequence of successful products, and their value is always defined by the next generation of products built on top of them; they are supporting actors solidifying known patterns into a strong foundation, not prime movers pushing on the ceiling into the unknown.
+Great platforms are always a consequence of successful products, and their value is always defined by the next generation of products built on top of them; they are supporting actors solidifying known patterns into a strong foundation, not prime movers pushing on the ceiling into the unknown.

 Programs – living cybernetic systems consisting of data, logic, and action – are the things that Palantir has learned how to build, at extreme cost.
 Programs are n-of-one entities; instances which are members of a class, but with unique identities, designed to be different and therefore to differentiate.
 We have collectively built these programs as an output of a tightly integrated business model – our best BD work combines elements of strategy and technical consulting, and our best PD work intentionally blurs the line between traditional software development and a classic services approach.